-- Is it important that the sensor is easy to clean?
+- Does the sensor have to be easy to clean?

 - How do you want to fix the water data logger in place?
 For example, does it need to have a mounting eye?

-- The smaller the water data logger, the easier it is to handle and hide.
+- The smaller the water data logger, the easier will be to handle and hide.
 What is important to you?

-- A water data logger with an optical interface in the housing prevents water damage or errors when retrieving the collected data.
-A mechanical plug-in connection is a weak point in the waterproofing.
+- A water data logger with an optical interface in the housing will prevent water damage or errors when retrieving data.
+When it comes to waterproofing, a mechanical plug-in connection is a weak point.

 What requirements does the software of your water data logger need to meet?

 The software that analyses and displays the collected data must be user-friendly and compatible with your operation.
-When choosing the software, check whether it meets your requirements.
+Always check whether the software meets your requirements when choosing it.
 Here are some other helpful tips:

-- Will you receive alarms without logging in?
+- Can you receive alarms without logging in?

-- Check whether it is possible to enter your own coefficients.
+- Check whether you can enter your own coefficients.

-- Do you need software to compensate for other parameters?
+- Do you need software that adjusts compensation values?

 - Check whether it is easy to enter calibration points.

-- Check whether you can combine measurement data from different data loggers on one graphic display.
+- Check whether you can combine measurement data from different data loggers on a single graphic display.

-- Choose software that allows the easy export of data, say, onto a spreadsheet.
-It is also handy if it lets you copy charts and other graphic representations into other programmes for creating reports.
+- Select software that enables data to be easily exported to a spreadsheet etc. It is also handy if the software lets you copy charts and other graphic representations into other programmes so you can create reports.

-- The software should make it possible to save any changes you make to charts.
+- The software should allow you to save any changes you make to charts.

-- Can you share measurement data directly using WhatsApp or email, and can you upload it to a server or network printer?
+- Can the measurement data be shared directly by WhatsApp or email and can it be uploaded to a server or network printer?

-As you can see, there is a lot to consider when you are looking for a water data logger.
+So you can see, there is a lot to take into consideration when you are looking for a water data logger.